 (C) Provider qualifications

-(1) Home-modification services shall be provided by an independent provider or an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio office of medical assistance.
+(1) Home-modification services shall be provided by an independent provider or an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid.

-(3) All providers of home modification services, other than family members who provide home modification services, shall hold licensure, insurance, and bonding for general contracting services of applicable jurisdictions and provide proof to the department and the Ohio office of medical assistance upon request.
+(3) All providers of home modification services, other than family members who provide home modification services, shall hold licensure, insurance, and bonding for general contracting services of applicable jurisdictions and provide proof to the department and the Ohio department of medicaid upon request.

 (D) Requirements for service delivery

-(a) Develop job specifications based on the in-person evaluation conducted in accordance with paragraph (D)(2) of this rule to meet the individual's environmental accessibility needs with the lowest cost alternative.
+(a) Develop job specifications to meet the individual's environmental accessibility needs with the lowest cost alternative.

 (b) Send the home modification services specifications to at least three home modification services providers and invite the submission of bids.